phac-nml/irida/doc/user/user/sample-metadata/index.md

 * **Metadata Field** as the label for a piece of metadata (e.g. Organism).
 * **Metadata Entry** for the value associated with it (e.g. _Salmonella enterica_).

 All metadata fields associated with samples in a project can be viewed on the metadata fields page.
-This is accessed by clicking on the 'Sample Metadata' tab.
+This is accessed by clicking on the 'Sample Metadata' tab within the **Project Settings**.

 ![Image showing sample metadata tan](images/sample-metadata-tab.png)

-Once on the Sample Metadata page, you will see a listing of all *Metadata Field* associated with samples in this project:
+Once on the Sample Metadata page, you will see a listing of all *Metadata Fields* associated with samples in this project and their restriction levels:

 ![Image showing sample metadata fields](images/sample-metadata-fields.png)

 Metadata Fields have:
 * **Type**: Indicates the type of data that the field can be.
 Usually this will be just "text".
+* **Restrictions**: Indicates the metadata role required to view that field and any fields with levels below this restriction level.

 ### Metadata Templates